Everything you want to know about permanent hair removal

 Traditional Guideline:

-Previously it was recommended to avoid direct sun exposure for 2-4 weeks before and after laser treatment.
+Previously, it was recommended to avoid direct sun exposure for 2-4 weeks before and after laser treatment.

 Modern technology – Diode ICE Laser QuattroWave

-However, caution remains important:
+Nevertheless, caution remains important:

-The skin is more sensitive after the treatment: always use an SPF 50 sunscreen and avoid the sun for at least 7 days after the treatment.
+The skin is more sensitive after the treatment: therefore, always use an SPF 50 sunscreen and avoid the sun for at least 7 days after the treatment.

 Why?